 - Inkeeze Sponsored Artist @chueyquintanar

-- Thigh Tattoo Aftercare Instructions: Because the area of your thigh is sensitive and the muscles are soft, you need to make sure that you follow Thigh Tattoo Aftercare Instructions carefully and allow sufficient time for the area to recoover.
+- Thigh Tattoo Aftercare Instructions: Because the area of your thigh is sensitive and the muscles are soft, you need to make sure that you follow Thigh Tattoo Aftercare Instructions carefully and allow sufficient time for the area to recover.
 Be very patient!
-In the first few days you can see that the recovery process is very slow, but within one to two months the area of your tattoo and skin will be completely recoover if you take care of the thigh area and apply Tattoo Ointments from time to time.
+In the first few days you can see that the recovery process is very slow, but within one to two months the area of your tattoo and skin will be completely recover if you take care of the thigh area and apply Tattoo Ointments from time to time.
 You need to make sure that the process of cleaning your tattooed skin is frequent and that it is hydrated when it dries is also an essential factor to consider.
 Here’s some tips on how often to moisturize a tattoo.

 - Inkeeze Sponsored Artist @josephhaefstattooer